April 13, 2017 - By Moira Freeman, Product Marketing Manager, Nielsen Visual IQ

 At a time when marketers are increasingly held accountable for demonstrating marketing success, any of these models is better than siloed channel measurement or no measurement at all.
 These models will arm you with insight into the consumer journey that you didn’t have before.

-To learn more about how MTA compares to other types of attribution approaches, download our whitepaper, Untangling Attribution’s Web of Confusion: A Primer for Marketers.
+To learn more about how multi-touch attribution compares to other types of attribution approaches, download our whitepaper, Untangling Attribution’s Web of Confusion: A Primer for Marketers.